DIDSR/DIDSR-TiGER/README.md

 ## **DIDSR-TiGER Algorithm**

 This repository contains the algorithm and the codes developed to predict a "TILs-score" in breast cancer histhopathology H&E slides.
 The training and the test data is provided by the TiGER challenge team (https://tiger.grand-challenge.org/).
-Our model is ranked [5th in the final leaderboard](https://tiger.grand-challenge.org/evaluation/survival-final-evaluation/leaderboard/) of the TiGER challenge with a C-index (concordance index) of 0.6034.
+Our model is ranked [5th in the final leaderboard](https://tiger.grand-challenge.org/evaluation/survival-final-evaluation/leaderboard/){:target="_blank" rel="noopener"} of the TiGER challenge with a C-index (concordance index) of 0.6034.
 The winning algorithm resulted in a C-index of 0.6388.

 To design a TILs-score, we first need to segment the tissue into stromal and tumor regions.
 We then need to identify the TILs on the tissue regions.
 One example is shown in the figure below: